Long-time tails and cage effect in driven granular fluids

-Several experimental groups have measured the VACF in dense granular flow \cite{menon, wildmann, PhysRevLett.92.174301,orpe:238001,urbach05,reis07}.
-Positron emission particle tracking allows to determine the location of a tracer particle and hence to measure its VACF in $3$-dimensional space.
-Thereby the VACF in the steady state of a vibro-fluidized bed has been measured \cite{wildmann} and was shown to exhibit strong backscattering effects.
-In 2 dimensional vibrated layers, high speed cameras have been used to measure the VACF.
-Even though long-time tails seem to be beyond the experimental resolution, these experiments give evidence for a nonexponential decay \cite{urbach05}.
-More recent experiments \cite{reis07} on 2 dimensional vibrated layers show strong caging effects like the development of a plateau in the mean square displacement.
-These effects may, however, be related to crystallization, which is observed in monodisperse vibrated layers \cite{urbach05,reis07}.
+Several experimental groups have measured the VACF in dense granular flow~\cite{menon, wildmann, PhysRevLett.92.174301,orpe:238001,urbach05,reis07}.
+The VACF in the steady state of a $3$d vibro-fluidized bed~\cite{wildmann} was shown to exhibit strong backscattering effects.
+In 2d vibrated layers, high speed cameras have been used to measure the VACF.
+Even though long-time tails seem to be beyond the experimental resolution, these experiments give evidence for a nonexponential decay~\cite{urbach05}.
+Caging effects have clearly been seen in air-fluidized beds~\cite{Abate06} as well as in sheared granular materials~\cite{Marty05}.
+In recent experiments~\cite{reis07} the development of a plateau in the mean square displacement has been observed, but may be related to crystallization as seen in monodisperse vibrated layers~\cite{urbach05,reis07}.

 \emph{Model---}We investigate a system of monodisperse hard spheres of diameter $a$ and mass $m$.
 The time evolution is governed by instantaneous inelastic two-particle collisions.
 Given the relative velocity $\mathbf g := \mathbf v_1 - \mathbf v_2$, the change of $\mathbf g$ in the direction $\mathbf n := (\mathbf r_1 - \mathbf r_2)/\left\vert (\mathbf r_1 - \mathbf r_2) \right\vert$ is